 10 Things You Should Never Bring To Interview

 An interview is the chance to make that important first impression on a company’s representative, so you should be well-prepared.
 You’ve probably did a research on the company, chose the perfect interview outfit, and grabbed the handbag with a hard copy of your resume… By the way, what else do you bring with you to an interview?
+For instance, can you bring notes to an interview?

 However superficial this question may sound, it’s more important than it seems.
 Moreover, there is uncustomary little information out there on what one should never bring for an interview.
 I’m absolutely sure you know of the necessity to arrive early, to control your body language and to bring your professionally written resume on paper.
 However, bringing on the wrong things can destroy your professional image faster than you think.
+You can always ask the HR manager: "can i bring notes to an interview?", it is OK, however, there are undesirable things.

 So, let’s have a look at what shouldn’t be with you as you enter the organization for an interview: